KabalMcBlade/Vesper/README.md

 First render from the engine.
 <img src="./Screenshots/1.png">

-Second render from the engine, OBJ loaded using Opaque phong shader rendering system.
+Second render from the engine: OBJ loaded using Opaque Phong shader rendering system.
 <img src="./Screenshots/2.png">

-Third render from the engine, OBJs loaded using Custom Opaque and Transparent phong shader rendering system having push constant with no additional binding and a Skybox.
+Third render from the engine: OBJs loaded using the Custom Opaque and Custom Transparent Phong shader rendering systems, utilizing push constants without additional bindings, and featuring a skybox.
 <img src="./Screenshots/3.png">

 ## LICENSE